qoh/PlayerCollisionToggle/readme.md

 If you need to modify the default behavior, you can do something like this: `$TypeMasks::PlayerObjectType = $TypeMasks::PlayerObjectTypeAll;`
 ## Modifying collision behavior (examples)
 You will need to install [MoveHandler](https://github.com/portify/MoveHandler) for some of these to work.
+For unknown reasons MoveHandler crashes your server if you spawn a hole bot.
 ### Prevent vehicles from colliding with any players:
 ```
 $Physics::VehicleCollisionMask &= ~$TypeMasks::PlayerObjectTypeAll;